Skating Activities

 Outdoor Skating

-All outdoor Skating Rinks are now closed for the season.
+Outdoor Skating Rinks are CLOSED for the season.

 Please find a list of outdoor rink locations below.
 No hockey, stick and puck or other sports are permitted, unless on one of the designated rinks at Machell Park or Ada Johnson Park.